-It’s rare that people find the ideal roommate to live with.
-In a worst case scenario, the roommate may refuse to pay rent or comply with the terms of the lease and you may find yourself dealing with the question of how to evict a roommate in California.
-This article will share important details about filing an unlawful detainer eviction proceeding, and address how to evict a roommate in California.
+Sometimes, people have difficulty finding an ideal roommate.
+In a worst case scenario, the roommate may refuse to pay rent or comply with the terms of the lease.
+In such cases, you may find yourself dealing with the question of how to evict a roommate in California.

 Types of Roommate Arrangements

-In California, there are two types of roommate arrangements when the landlord does not live in the rental unit:
+In California, there are two types of roommate arrangements in which the landlord does not live in the rental unit:

 1. Roommates as Co-Tenants

 To sublet means that one tenant has a contractual agreement with the landlord.
-After being bound by the agreement with the landlord, the tenant contracts with another person (a roommate or housemate) under independent terms and conditions in which the subtenant pays the tenant rent.
+After making this agreement, the tenant then contracts with another person as a roommate or housemate.
+This contract occurs under independent terms and conditions in which the subtenant pays the tenant rent.